NowacekLab/Welcome/README.md

-### We've written a step-by-step lesson plan to get you up to speed with the most common functionalities of Git and GitHub.
+### We've written a step-by-step lesson plan to get you up to speed with the most useful functionalities of Git and GitHub.
 Let's get started with [Lesson 1!](https://github.com/NowacekLab/Welcome/blob/master/lesson1.md)

 <br>